dreamportdev/Osdev-Notes/04_Memory_Management/05_Heap_Allocation.md

 **Important note:** We always want to merge in the order of `current + next` and then `prev + current` as if the prev node absorbs current, what happens to the memory owned by the next node when merged with it?
 Nothing, it's simply lost.
 It can be avoided with clever and careful logic, but the simpler solution is to simply merge in the right order.

-Below a pseudo-code example of how to merge left:
+Below a pseudocode example of how to merge left:

 ```c
 Heap_Node *prev_node = cur_node->prev //cur_pointer is the node we want to check if can be merged